chasewnelson/SNPGenie/README.md

 5. **\<SNP report name(s)\>_results.txt**, containing the information present in the codon_results.txt file, but separated by SNP report.

-6. **product_results.txt**, providing results for all CDS elements present in the GTF file.
+6. **product_results.txt**, providing results for all CDS elements present in the GTF file for the '+' strand.
 Columns are:
 	* *file*.
 The SNP report analyzed.
 	* *product*.
 The CDS annotation to which the site belongs; "noncoding" if none.
 	* *mean_nonsyn_diffs*.
 The sum over all codons in this product of the mean number of pairwise nucleotide comparisons which are nonsynonymous (i.e., amino acid-altering) in the pooled sequence sample.
 The numerator of πN.